Dental Care

 Plaque prevention

-Medications and plaque
+Medications and oral health

 Pregnancy and gingivitis

 It has been proven that toothpaste with fluoride helps to prevent cavities.
 Fluoride hardens tooth enamel, making it more resistant to decay.
-So brush regularly with fluoride-containing toothpaste.
-Happily, most toothpaste brands contain this important ingredient.
+Brush regularly with fluoride-containing toothpaste.
+Fortunately, most toothpaste brands contain this important ingredient.
 Only a small quantity of toothpaste (the size of a pea or a grain of rice for a child) is needed for each brushing.
 Don't go overboard.
-In order to enhance their cleaning action, toothpastes contain varying amounts of abrasive ingredients.
-These ingredients can also wear down the enamel.
-Use one with a suitable amount of abrasive material according to your age and the condition of your teeth.
-Ask your pharmacist or dentist to help you choose the toothpaste that is right for you.

 Dental care and children